tylertayyk/pairs_trading/README.md

 ## Improvements
 - Set stop-loss if correlation drifts too much (using standard deviation value)
 - Use weighted linear regression based on time
-- Implement backtest (extract forex data when the correlation is 0.95, and execute the strategy on those data) and do hyperparameter tuning for linear regression data duration (i.e. 1 week data) and pairs selection dara duration (i.e. 1 month data)
+- Implement backtest (extract forex data when the correlation is 0.95, and execute the strategy on those data) and do hyperparameter tuning for linear regression data duration (i.e. 1 week data) and pairs selection data duration (i.e. 1 month data)